 \section{Shadowing theory and rate of convergence of attractors}

-In this section we make a brief overview of the some results on Shadowing Theory presented in \cite{Santamaria2017} and \cite{Santamaria2013}.
-This theory enable us estimate the convergence of attractors by continuity of nonlinear semigroups.
-Since the semigroups are given by variation of constants formula we can use the finite dimension to obtain estimates for the linear semigroup and then estimate the continuity of nonlinear semigroups.
+In this section we make a brief overview of some results of Shadowing Theory presented in \cite{Santamaria2017} and \cite{Santamaria2013}.
+This theory enables us to estimate the convergence of attractors by the continuity of nonlinear semigroups.
+Since the semigroups are given by the variation of constants formula we can use the finite dimension to obtain estimates for the linear semigroup and then estimate the continuity of nonlinear semigroups.

-We notice that the arguments work in finite dimension, therefore applying the techniques used here in more general problems where the dynamics can not be described by an ODE it seems not capable of working successfully.
+We observe that the arguments work in finite dimension, therefore applying the techniques used here in more general problems where the dynamics can not be described by an ODE it seems not capable of working successfully.